Jaromír Jágr: Return to Kladno (2018–present)

 On 3 February 2018, Jágr played his first game for his hometown team, and his first game since 31 December 2017, playing nearly 20 minutes and recording three assists.
 In his fifth game for Kladno, he was injured and remained sidelined for the rest of the season with a knee injury.
-In order to be eligible for participation in the playoff finals, he played a few seconds in ten playoff games.
+He played a few seconds in ten playoff games to be eligible for participation in the playoff finals.
 On 14 May, Jágr announced his plans to remain with Kladno for his 30th professional season.
 On 19 April, Jágr scored four goals in one game as Kladno was promoted to the top-flight Czech Extraliga.

-In 2022, at the age of 50 and spending most games in the dressing room, Jágr admitted he was considering retirement, being too busy with the team administration and lacking the motivation for the physically demanding game, saying that at most he will "have to force myself to go play" in the alumni game of the 2023 NHL Winter Classic featuring the Penguins.
+In 2022, at the age of 50 and spending most of his games in the dressing room, Jágr admitted he was considering retirement, being too busy with the team administration and lacking the motivation for the physically demanding game, saying that at most he will "have to force myself to go play" in the alumni game of the 2023 NHL Winter Classic featuring the Penguins.
+The 2023–24 season marked Jágr's 36th consecutive season of professional ice hockey, and in February 2023 he scored his 1,100th professional goal.
+Jágr has said that the biggest fear regarding retirement is the potential loss of sponsors for Kladno, thereby jeopardizing Kladno's viability as a team.